praneeth00007/Git-basics/Git-Notes.md

 We use one command for fetch,merge ie "pull" command

 ie we use git pull to fetch and merge the branch

+we can edit the code and add some features too in github using github code spaces

+using "github.dev"